-These, so often, are the birthplace of ideologies.
+These, so often, are the birthplace of ideologies, our fixations ... our righteous fanaticisms.

 If we cannot find positive answers for, and responses to, our haunting existential anxieties then our overlarge memories and imaginations will generate such toxic coagulates.
 History is full of them: witches, verminous tribes, holy wars, sacred places, infidels, holy books and writs, biblical-myth based entitlements, Uber and Untermenschen, National Destinies...
-All these are feats of imagination which, contagiously, speciously, can seem to provide group answers to those anxieties: the righteous mission bonds us to others; makes us significant to, for and with them; prescribes a meaning for our lives ... and even, sometimes particularly, make death seem insignificant, even welcome - we die for a Thousand Year Reich, or a holy martyrdom, a Father/Motherland or the reward of a thousand heavenly virgins.
+All these are feats of imagination which, contagiously, speciously, can seem to provide group answers to our existential anxieties: the righteous mission bonds us to others; makes us significant to, for and with them; prescribes a meaning for our lives ... and even, sometimes particularly, make death seem insignificant, even welcome - we die for a Thousand Year Reich, or a holy martyrdom, an eternal Father/Motherland or the reward of innumerable heavenly virgins.
 The historical recurrence and mass-appeal of such hypnotic charisma demonstrates both how powerful and widespread are such underlying anxieties and the irrational lengths we may go to to quieten them.